hmans/composer-suite/packages/shadenfreude/README.md

 ### Variables

 Everything in Shadenfreude is expressed as a **Variable**.
+That may sound a bit boring at first, but Variables are pretty powerful: they can inject their own shader code, declare what other variables they depend on, define and invoke functions, or just plain calculate stuff.
+Shadenfreude will compile your shader from a tree of these variables.

+But let's start at the beginning.
 You can construct variables using the `Variable` function:

 ```ts
 const f = Variable("float", 1)